nanobox-io/nanobox-pkgsrc-base/README.md

 ## Overview

-This project will create a re-usable build environment with [vagrant](https://www.vagrantup.com/) with the following assumptions and advantages:
+This project will create a re-usable build environment using [vagrant](https://www.vagrantup.com/) with the following assumptions and advantages:

 1. Package definition occurs directly on the developer's workstation, in the prefered native editor and environment.
 2. Package definitions are live-mounted into the vm.